carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 **Adam**

-Here we picked one of the most common optimizers that works well for most tasks, the **Adam** optimizer.
-Similar to activation functions, the choice of optimizer depends on the problem you are trying to solve, your model architecture and your data.
+Here we picked one of the most common optimizers demonstrated to work well for most tasks, the **Adam** optimizer.
+Similar to activation functions, the choice of optimizer depends on the problem you are trying to solve, your model architecture, and your data.
 Adam is a good starting point though, which is why we chose it.
 Adam has a number of parameters, but the default values work well for most problems so we will use it with its default parameters.

 It is defined by the `keras.optimizers.Adam` class and takes a single parameter `learning_rate=0.01`

-There are many optimizers to choose from so check the [optimizer documentation].
+The [optimizer documentation] describes the optimizers to choose.
 A couple more popular or famous ones include:

 - **Stochastic Gradient Descent (sgd)**: Stochastic Gradient Descent (SGD) is one of the fundamental optimization algorithms used to train machine learning models, especially neural networks.
 It is a variant of the gradient descent algorithm, designed to handle large datasets efficiently.